tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-81-dufr.md

 - Dec 25, 1748 DR, early morning: Destroy the scepter at first light.
 Emerge, meet Skaer coming to investigate the clearing of the mists.

 ### The Mirror of the Past
- - Dec 23, 1748 DR: Use [The Mirror of the Past](<../treasure/treasure-from-stormcaller-tower/the-mirror-of-the-past.md>) on Urgall's helm: [Urgall's Helm Vision](<../mirror-visions/urgall-s-helm-vision.md>)
+ - Dec 23, 1748 DR: Use [The Mirror of the Past](<../treasure/treasure-from-stormcaller-tower/the-mirror-of-the-past.md>) on Urgall's helm: [Urgall's Helm Vision](<../mirror-visions/urgall-s-helm-vision.md>) recharge mirror

 ## Narrative
 ***Part 1: [Tollen](<../../../gazetteer/western-green-sea/tollen/tollen.md>)***